Tiki Underground Bahama Mama: One of our favorite fresh fruit cocktails!

 Welcome to the Tiki Underground Test Kitchen!

 We are so excited to share our years of experience and experimenting with both classic cocktails and our own inventions.
 Our approach is to use fresh fruit and herbs, high end rums from a variety of locations, and the finest mixers.
-These are some of our favorite mixers and rums: Trader Vic’s, Mount Gay, Appleton Estate, The Kraken, Cruzan.
-We occasionally like to add our own twist by introducing the island culture to Europe.
-For example, using Orangecello or Cointreau instead of Triple Sec, or using Amaretto instead of Orgeat.
+Some of our favorite rums include DonQ, Mount Gay, Appleton, Kraken, Havana Club, and Cruzan.
+We occasionally like to add our own twist by introducing the island culture to Europe such as using Orangecello or Cointreau instead of Triple Sec.
 Ultimately we have a deep respect for tiki culture and the cocktails that define it such as the Mai Tai, the Bahama Mama, Zombie, and more.
 These drinks will define Tiki Underground, and our goal to share what we love about tiki culture with our visitors from Northeast Ohio and around the world.

 Tiki Underground Bahama Mama is a classic island cocktail and one of our sentimental favorites made with rum, fresh fruit juices, and more rum.
 This one featured Cruzan (Virgin Islands) and Malibu rums (Caribbean) carefully blended with fresh pineapple, orange, and lime juices.
 An extra treat for the unsuspecting drinker is the Gosling’s Black Seal floater (Bermuda).
 This makes a sweet drink surprisingly lethal in the best possible way.